heimskr/game3/PROTOCOL.md

 	This differs from Swap Slots in that compatible stacks will be merged instead of swapped and that the first slot has to have something in it.

-43. **Open Fluid Levels**: tells a client to display an agent's fluid levels.

-	- `u64` Global ID

-44. **Open Chemical Reactor**: tells a client to display the editor for a chemical reactor's formula.

-	- `u64` Global ID

 # Message Format